 - The greatest potential for increased ridership is provided by a Quinn's Junction fixed route (particularly after Park City Heights is constructed), with 103,100 additional passenger-trips per year (including additional trips within the current fixed route service area, and additional Paratransit/Mobility trips).
-Operating the core routes till 2:00 AM in winter generates 30,100 additional riders, followed by extending the core routes till Midnight in the non-winter season (16,000 passenger-trips). - The most effective option, as measured by the change in passenger-trips per change in vehicle-hour of service, is the extension of winter hours of core route service, with 55 passengers per vehicle-hour for extension to Midnight and 44 for extension to 2:00 AM. - Extension of service hours in the non-winter seasons and provision of Quinn's Junction fixed route service would not achieve the current PCT standard of 28 passenger-trips per hour of service.
+Operating the core routes till 2:00 AM in winter generates 30,100 additional riders, followed by extending the core routes till Midnight in the non-winter season (16,000 passenger-trips). - The most effective option, as measured by the change in passenger-trips per change in vehicle-hour of service, is the provision of fixed route service to Quinn's Junction, followed by later evening service in the peak summer season. - The performance figure for conversion of Quinn's Junction service (\$3.68 per net new passenger-trip) makes it less effective than the average of existing PCT city services